d5b94396feba3/MU-Question-Bank-PHP-CodeIgniter/readme.md

-This project is web based with PHP and codeIgniter Framework.
+Web based project using PHP and codeIgniter Framework.